Seattle's Child

 Go ice skating

 Lace up your skates and check out these cool places for ice skating in Seattle.
-On February 22, Kraken Community Iceplex will be offering their Try Hockey for Free event for kids ages 4-9.
-By participating in these events, children get the opportunity to try holding a stick, standing up on skates, doing a little bit of skating, and hitting the puck around.
-Be sure to register here early.
-The Sno-King Arena Kirkland location will also offer two Try Hockey for Free programs on February 22.
-One class will be dedicared for girls, the other for everyone.
+Both Kraken Community Iceplex and The Sno-King Arena locations have public skating hours where children get the opportunity to try holding a stick, standing up on skates, doing a little bit of skating, and hitting the puck around.

-Take a trip to Marymoor Park during the midwinter break and watch the Cirque du Soleil: KOOZA under the Big Top.
-Performances through March 16, 2025.
-This show features high-flying acrobatics, whimsical characters, lavish costumes, colorful sets, hilarious clowns, and a powerful live score.
+Take a trip to Marymoor Park during the midwinter break and watch the Cirque du Soleil: ECHO under the Big Top.
+Performances through March 22, 2026.
+This show features high-flying acrobatics, whimsical characters, lavish costumes, colorful sets, hilarious clowns, and a live score.
 You can see the performance weekly on Wednesdays, Thursdays, Fridays, Saturdays and Sundays at various times.
-Read our parent review for more information.

 Read a book